-Research selected artists, collect visual material and inspirations as a basis for the development of sketches and drawings that explore the design element and principles of art, materials and techniques through to the completion of a final artwork.
-Undertake research on selected artists and complete a series of written exercises and an exam.
+Research selected artists, collect visual material and inspirations as a basis for the development of sketches and drawings that explore the design element and principles of art, materials and techniques through to the completion of a final art-works based on drawing, painting, printing, photography and digital productions.
+Undertake research on selected artists and complete a series of short written exercises and an exam.

-A positive attitude towards learning, organizational skills and a passion for art making and exploring.
+A positive attitude towards learning, organizational skills and a passion for art making.
 Skills in basic drawing and painting techniques would be beneficial.
-Researching famous artists, reading and analysing artworks.
+Researching famous artists, reading and analyzing artworks.

-Fine Arts, Visual Communication Design, Fashion Design, Visual Merchandising, Web Content, Illustration, Film and Games, Photography, Architecture, Set Design, Mural and Public Art
+Fine Arts, Visual Communication and Design, Fashion and Design, Visual Merchandising.

-POSSIBLE PATHWAY YEAR 10 TWO-DIMENSIONAL ART, VISUAL COMMUNICATION AND DESIGN YEAR 11 STUDIO ARTS UNITS 1-2, VISUAL COMMUNICATION AND DESIGN UNITS 1-2 YEAR 12 STUDIO ARTS UNITS 3-4, VISUAL COMMUNICATION AND DESIGN UNITS 3-4
+POSSIBLE PATHWAY YEAR 11 STUDIO ARTS UNITS 1-2, VISUAL COMMUNICATION AND DESIGN UNITS 1-2 YEAR 12 STUDIO ARTS UNITS 3-4, VISUAL COMMUNICATION AND DESIGN UNITS 3-4

-Choose this subject if you genuinely enjoy the challenge of creating artworks as a means for self-expression and enjoyment and or wish to continue studying Art at a higher level.
+Choose this subject if you genuinely enjoy creating artworks as a means for self-expression and enjoyment and or wish to continue studying Art at a higher level.